akshayDev17/NNProjects/MLP/README.md

 ## Categorical Cross Entropy
 1. multi-class version of the above, also used as Softmax Logistic Regression.
 2. target variable supplied while training needs to be one-hot encoded.
+3. in `pytorch`, `torch.nn.CrossEntropyLoss()` criterion handles softmaxing and loss calculation, whereas for `keras`, you have to set activation of the last dense layer as `softmax` and then use the `categorical_crossentropy` as `loss` argument while compiling the model.
+3. use this when
+    1.

 ## Sparse categorical cross entropy
 1. target variable supplied while training needs to be label encoded.
+2. use this when
+    1.

 # Back Propagation